bentoml/BentoML/docs/source/guides/monitoring.rst

     Handling connection for 36745

 .. note::
-    If your cluster is setup on a cloud instance, e.g. AWS EC2, you might have to setup SSH tunnel between your local workstation and the instance using port forwarding to view Grafana tool in your own browser.
+    If your cluster is set up on a cloud instance, e.g. AWS EC2, you might have to set up SSH tunnel between your local workstation and the instance using port forwarding to view Grafana tool in your own browser.

 Point to ``http://localhost:36745/`` to see Grafana login page using the same credentials.